fastai/fastai/docs-dev/test.md

 # Writing Tests

-XXX: Needs to be written
+XXX: Needs to be written.
+Contributions are welcome.

+Until then look at the existing tests.